-At H+ Creative, we're proud to be able to recgonize and introduce artists worldwide.
-Based in Tokyo, Japan, Kota Yamaji grew up fascinated with comptuer graphics and video editing techniques leading him to create artwork and music videos with pleasant colors, surrealistic visuals, and a strange combination of motifs.
-His inspiration led him to attend Tama Art University, where he studied graphic design computer graphic, and animation.
-Here's several words we shared with Kota Yamaji in this edition of Q&A with H+:
+At H+ Creative, we're proud to be able to recognize and introduce artists worldwide.
+Based in Tokyo, Japan, Kota Yamaji grew up fascinated with computer graphics and video editing techniques leading him to create artwork and music videos with pleasant colors, surrealistic visuals, and a strange combination of motifs.
+His inspiration led him to attend Tama Art University, where he studied graphic design, computer graphics, and animation.
+Here's some words we shared with Kota Yamaji in this edition of Q&A with H+:

 H+: Growing up as the only artist in the household, how does your family feel about your success in art?

 K: My family doesn't understand much about my artwork, but they always support my activities.
 At times, my mother will surprise me with some magazines that have featured my work.

 H+: Besides creating, what are some other activities or hobbies you’re passionate about?

 K: Watching Netflix is one of my hobbies.
 Movies always refresh my brain.
 I can relax and forget about work during watching that.
 "Black Mirror” is one of my favorite series on Netflix.